 - There is no hassle involved in the process.
 As soon as you pay, you become a member.

-Once you pay the fee, either you would get an eligibility Id or your application would go for audit process.
+Once you pay the fee, either you would get an eligibility Id or your application would go for the audit process.
 It’s a random audit and anyone’s application can be chosen for it.
-It doesn’t mean that there is some problem with the application; it’s just a random process.
+An audit doesn’t mean that there is some problem with the application; it’s just a random process.
 If your application goes for audit, you would get a mail explaining all the steps that you need to follow.
-To summarize, you need to download audit documents from PMI website and get them signed by your supervisor/manager and send the artifacts to PMI.
-They will check and would provide you eligibility id.
+To summarize, you need to download audit documents from the PMI website and get them signed by your supervisor/manager and send the artefacts to PMI.
+They will check and would provide you with an eligibility id.

-You should not delay your exam beyond two months, after the training ends.
-This is because; you would lose focus and forget things.
+You should not delay your exam beyond two months after the training ends.
+This is because you would lose focus and forget the concepts.
 The minimum time required for preparation is one month.
-Total two months are enough for preparation.
+Total of two months is enough for preparation.
 It includes 3 hours of preparation daily.

 How to prepare for PMP certification

-Once you complete training, you would already be having a roadmap for exam preparation, but let’s understand some important study material.
+Once you complete the training, you would already be having a roadmap for exam preparation.
+Let’s understand some important study material.
 You must read PMBOK and one reference book.